 MSL is paying for 56% of the expenditure now.

-By now, you will be wondering about the odd figure of the above example.
+You are probably wondering about the oddly specific figure of $5,300 in the above example.

 $5,300 is the average B1 ward hospital bill based on 8 medical institutions in Singapore.

 In our opinion, if a patient has to pay 44% of his hospitalization invoice, it is too much.